Defending Medicaid - Families USA Skip to Main Content

 Defending Medicaid

 Medicaid provides critical health care to millions of children, families, older adults and people with disabilities.
-Despite its importance, benefits, and approval from people both sides of the political aisle, House and Senate Republicans have continued to push proposals to slash funding for Medicaid.
-These efforts will strip health care away from millions and impact communities and local economies across the country.
-Call To Action Send a message to Congress today and tell your Rep NOT to cut Medicaid!
+Despite its importance, benefits, and approval from people both sides of the political aisle, President Trump and Congressional Republicans just cut more than $1 trillion from our health care, including more than $900 billion in cuts to Medicaid.
+This will strip health care away from millions and impact communities and local economies across the country.

 Call To Action